mariadb-corporation/MaxScale/Documentation/Reference/MaxBinlogCheck.md

-# Maxbinlogcheck, the MySQL/MariaDB binlog check utility
+# Maxbinlogcheck, the MariaDB binlog check utility

 # Overview

 Maxbinlogcheck is a command line utility for checking binlogfiles.
-The files may have been downloaded by the MariaDB MaxScale binlog router or they may be MySQL/MariaDB binlog files stored in a database server acting as a master in a replication environment.
+The files may have been downloaded by the MariaDB MaxScale binlog router or they may be MariaDB binlog files stored in a database server acting as a master in a replication environment.
 Maxbinlogcheck checks the binlog files against any corruption and stored incomplete transactions and reports a transaction summary after reading all the events.
 It may optionally truncate the binlog file.